-4.7 Pour the tube of Recovery media (~350 uL) into your tube of cells, T. Buffer and DNA solution.
+4.7 Tap the tube of Recovery Media on the table to ensure that most of the liquid is at the bottom of the tube and pour into your tube of cells + T. Buffer + DNA solution.
 Mix gently by inverting 10 times.
 Some liquid will stay in the recovery tube.
 That is acceptable.